-- "It has afforded me unexpected gratification to learn from your letter of the 13th inst., which I have this moment received, that a large and respectable body of the citizens of Montreal have done me the honour to invite me to a public dinner during my presence in Montreal. - "I beg you will be so good as to offer to the gentlemen who have evinced such a desire, my sincere thanks for this flattering testimony of their good opinion, which I can truly assure them I most sensibly appreciate; at the same time, I request they will do me the additional favour of permitting me to express a desire not to avail myself of their obliging invitation to a public dinner. - "On retiring from this Government, I shall to the utmost of my ability continue to render to the Canadas every assistance in my power; but I trust, on reflection, you will agree with me in the opinion, that, on my journey to England, I should in no place do any thing that can tend directly or indirectly to agitate a discussion of any of those questions in which the people of the Canadas, as well as myself, feel so deeply interested. - "I have the honour to be,
+"It has afforded me unexpected gratification to learn from your letter of the 13th inst., which I have this moment received, that a large and respectable body of the citizens of Montreal have done me the honor to invite me to a public dinner during my presence in Montreal.

+"I beg you will be so good as to offer to the gentlemen who have evinced such a desire, my sincere thanks for this flattering testimony of their good opinion, which I can truly assure them I most sensibly appreciate; at the same time, I request they will do me the additional favor of permitting me to express a desire not to avail myself of their obliging invitation to a public dinner.

+"On retiring from this government, I shall, to the utmost of my ability, continue to render to the Canadas every assistance in my power; but I trust, on reflection, you will agree with me in the opinion, that, on my journey to England, I should in no place do any thing that can tend, directly or indirectly, to agitate a discussion of any of those questions in which the people of the Canadas, as well as myself, feel so deeply interested.